Stepping Inside the Most Beautiful Library in the World

 Rio de Janeiro isn’t just a city; it’s a feeling.
 A vibrant, sun-soaked, samba-infused spirit that makes every moment feel like a celebration.
 For couples seeking a romantic escape, Rio is the ultimate destination—a place where breathtaking natural beauty meets a passionate urban rhythm.

-Walking in the Footsteps of Bossa Nova: A Musical Tour of Ipanema
+Walking in the Footsteps of Bossa Nova

 This isn’t just a guide to finding music in Rio; it’s an invitation to immerse yourself in the living history of Bossa Nova, starting from the very ground beneath your feet.